chris-han/donkeypart_bluetooth_game_controller/README.md

             'RB': self.increment_throttle_scale,
             'LB': self.decrement_throttle_scale,

-6. Assuming you can see the button outputs, you can now plug this in as your donkeycar controller in the manage.py (donkey2.py in the template fodler) script...
+6. You can now plug this in as your donkeycar controller in the manage.py (donkey2.py in the template fodler) script...
 ```python
 from donkeypart_xbox_1s_controller import Xbox1sController